CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Benchmark Construction

 \subsection{Build Environment}

-To provide a stable and reproducible execution environment, our method utilizes a multi-phase bootstrap process that pairs each benchmark instance with a specialized containerized environment.
+To provide a stable and reproducible execution environment, our method utilizes a multi-phase bootstrap pipeline that pairs each benchmark instance with a specialized containerized environment.

-\paragraph{Base Container} The foundation is an Ubuntu-based container image with pre-configured toolchains across language ecosystems (details in \cref{app:container}).
+\paragraph{Phase 1: Agentic Environment Setup} For each instance, our method starts with a containerized base environment into which it places a copy of the pre-refactoring codebase $R$ and the post-refactoring codebase $R \circ X^{*}$.
+We provide further details on the concretely used environments in \cref{app:container}.
+Then, a coding agent is initialized inside the container and tasked with installing any additionally required system dependencies and creating a script $s$ that allows reproducing a standardized execution environment for the repository and orchestrates running its test suite.
+We provide the prompt in \cref{prompt:setup-execution-env} and an example excerpt of the generated scripts in \cref{prompt:example-instance-scripts}.

-\paragraph{Phase 1: Agentic Environment Setup} For each instance, our method spins up a base container and performs a shallow clone of $R$ and $R \circ X^{*}$.
-A coding agent is initialized inside the container with administrative privileges, time, and expense limit.
-The agent is tasked with installing any additionally required system dependencies and creating scripts that allow reproducing a standardized execution environment for the repository.
-We provide the prompt in the Appendix in \cref{prompt:setup-execution-env} and an example excerpt of the generated scripts in \cref{prompt:example-instance-scripts}.
+Upon completion of the environment setup by this agent, our pipeline validates the reproducibility of the environment by executing the pre- and post-refactoring test suites $\myexec_R(T)$ and $\myexec_{R \circ X^{*}}(T)$ using the standardized execution script $s$.
+A bootstrapping process is deemed successful only if at least $n$ test cases are discovered and at least $\alpha\%$ of all discovered test cases pass, or formally:

-\paragraph{Validation and Quality Gates} Upon completion of the environment setup phase, the framework validates the reproducibility of the environment by executing $\myexec_R(T)$ and $\myexec_{R \circ X^{*}}(T)$ using the standardized execution scripts.
-A bootstrapping process is deemed successful only if the following conditions are met:
+In our main construction run, we set $n = 10$ and $\alpha = 30\%$.
+During test evaluation we set a limit to the time and storage consumed by the test suite execution, limiting execution time to 15 minutes, and writable storage to 5GB.

-\paragraph{Phase 2: Runtime Creation} After validation, the resulting image is transformed into a hardened runtime to prevent leaking golden solutions and standardize the interface for model evaluation.
-First, by removing history and network accesses, we ensure that the golden state $R \circ X^{*}$ is inaccessible from the base state $R$ during inference.
-Second, we add a unified entrypoint script that serves as the primary orchestration layer.
-This script is executed upon container start and enables execution of agents under restricted network access, extracting the generated patch $\hat{X}$ for later evaluation.
+\paragraph{Phase 2: Runtime Creation} After validation, the resulting image is transformed into a hardened runtime to prevent leaking the golden state and standardize the interface for agent evaluation.
+First, in order to ensure that the golden state $R \circ X^{*}$ is inaccessible from the base state $R$ during inference, the pipeline removes the repository's commit history and any network access from inside the container.
+Second, we add a unified entrypoint script that serves as the primary orchestration layer during benchmark inference.
+This script is executed upon container start to orchestrate the coding agent under test and extract the generated patch $\hat{X}$ for later evaluation.